ksnirajjj/Weather-App/README.md

-# Project Name: Weather App
+# Weather App

-# Overview:
+## Overview
 This is a console based weather app built using Python.
 It allows you to enter the city and view the weather.

-# Features:
-- Get real-time weather with temperature and feels like temperature
+## Features
+- Search weather by city name
-- Shows humidity and wind speed
+- View temperature and “feels like” temperature, humidity and wind speed

-# Requirements:
-python3

-# Setup:
+- Switch between Celsius and Fahrenheit
+- Shows sunrise and sunset times
+- Change city without restarting the app

+## Requirements
+Python 3
+pip install requests

+## Setup
 1. Go to https://openweathermap.org/api and get your api key.
-2. Open your program terminal and paste export WEATHER_API_KEY="your key"
+2. Set your API key as an environment variable:
+   Mac/Linux:
+   export WEATHER_API_KEY="your_api_key"

+   Windows (Command Prompt):
+   set WEATHER_API_KEY=your_api_key

+   Windows (PowerShell):
+   $env:WEATHER_API_KEY="your_api_key"

-# How to run:
+## How to run
 python3 main.py

-## Tech Stacks:
+## Tech Stacks
 - Python
-- Requests Library
+- requests Library
 - OpenWeatherMap API